Fauci defends COVID communications a day before lawsuit deposition by Missouri, Louisiana AGs - NewsBreak

 The former president will wake up on November 24 facing a new battery lawsuit, as well as other headaches.

-Kevin Johnson’s attorneys, special prosecutor ask Missouri Supreme Court to stay execution
+Missouri Supreme Court to decide if Kevin Johnson’s execution should be halted

-Attorneys for a St. Louis man sentenced to die for a murder he committed when he was 19 asked the Missouri Supreme Court Monday to delay his execution to allow for a hearing on alleged constitutional violations in his original trial.
-Kevin Johnson was convicted in 2007 of killing a police officer.
-He is scheduled […] The post Kevin Johnson’s attorneys, special prosecutor ask Missouri Supreme Court to stay execution appeared first on Missouri Independent.
+One week from Tuesday, a St. Louis man will be executed for the 2005 murder of a police officer, but the day before he is set to die by lethal injection, the state's highest court will hear arguments on why they should halt the execution.

 msn.com